Cannabis Nutrient Deficiencies: Complete Guide [Visual Charts]

 By the end of this article, you’ll be well-equipped to deal with nutrient deficiencies and keep your crop healthy and thriving.

-Your plants need proper temperature/humidity, enough light, airflow, and a balanced nutritional diet with all the necessary macro and micronutrients fed at the correct pH.
+Your plants need proper temperature/humidity, enough light, airflow, and a balanced nutritional diet with all the necessary macro and micronutrients at the correct pH.

 When your plant(s) are missing just one element of the above list, plants will experience stress.
 This makes them susceptible to disease, mold, pests, and other problems.
 All of this results in lower quality, lower producing harvests.